 But it wasn’t until some friends invited me into an imagined car to ride to the party together that I felt this blanket of healing and connection.
 I ended up asking for a different ride because I wasn’t dressed yet, and still needed to put on some lipstick.
 Another friend hopped on the call, that was really a facebook status and offered me a ride because the other person was ready to go.

 For some, none of it was “real”, but for me, the level of connection, creativity and confidence we shaped in creating a space for ourselves is something I’m sure not to forget.
 I saw my friend in her red lipstick, head wrap and leather skirt cutting up on that dance floor.
 I felt her come up to me and ask squarely, “Did you come to this party to dance or to merge in with the wall paper?”

 Sure enough, when D-Nice mixed Mr. Telephone Man with Soul For Real and Bad Girl, my body screamed with glee, sliding over next to her and rolling our backs against each other.
-We were there for hours, drinks in hand, reminding D-Nice to take restroom and water breaks.
+We were there for hours, drinks in hand, reminding D-Nice to take water breaks.